ChuijkYahus/TranslationRepositories/Minecraft/applied-energistics-1.21/ae2guide_en_us/items-blocks-machines/level_emitter.md

 There is also a version that emits a redstone signal depending on the [energy](../ae2-mechanics/energy.md) stored in your network.

-Items and fluids can be dragged into the slots from JEI/REI even if you don't actually have any of that item.
+Items and fluids can be dragged into the slot from JEI/REI even if you don't actually have any of that item.

 Right-click with a fluid container (like a bucket or fluid tank) to set that fluid as a filter instead of the bucket or tank item.